 Some history of the Chrysler Building came from Kenneth L. Massey, “History of Walter P. Chrysler and the Chrysler Building” (no date, Allpar.com, www.allpar. com/ history/ chrysler-building.html, accessed 11 May 2011).

-- Cheaper by the Dozen: The Packard Twelve and Twin Six
+- Counting to Twelve: The Packard Twelve and Twin Six

-- Kings of the Highway, Part 1: The Cadillac V-16
+- King of the Highway, Part 1: The Cadillac V-16

-- Kings of the Highway, Part 2: The Cadillac V-12
+- King of the Highway, Part 2: The Cadillac V-12

 - Like the Wind: The Lincoln Zephyr and Continental